.

 D

-AVOS, SWITZERLAND — On January 21, at the World Economic Forum’s Annual Meeting in Davos, Intiqe, a U.S.-based Public Benefit Corporation, officially launches its Career Twin platform, introducing a new infrastructure layer for career intelligence built for the age of artificial intelligence.
+AVOS, SWITZERLAND — On January 21, 2026 on the sidelines of the World Economic Forum’s Annual Meeting in Davos, Intiqe, a U.S.-based Public Benefit Corporation, officially launches the development of Career Twin, a new infrastructure layer for career intelligence built for an AI-driven economy.

-As AI rapidly reshapes work, traditional signals of human capability such as résumés, credentials, and static profiles are losing meaning.
-At the same time, enterprises and public institutions are increasingly relying on opaque AI systems to make decisions about people, often without clear governance, articulation, or individual consent.
+As AI rapidly reshapes work, traditional indicators of human capability, such as résumés, credentials, and static profiles are becoming less reliable.
+At the same time, enterprises and public institutions increasingly rely on AI systems to make decisions about people, often without clear governance or individual permission.

 “What Oura did for health intelligence, Intiqe is creating for career intelligence,” Stephens added.